I was born in Kendal, a picturesque market town in the English Lake District, three years after the end of World War II.

 Journalism seemed like a reasonable substitute for real writing — perhaps a step on the way to it, I thought — and I slowly graduated by working for several French business newsletters, and then for "Jeune Afrique", a weekly African news magazine.

-In the very week that I became a father I also started work at the English Service of Agence France-Presse (AFP) in Paris, where I worked for almost 30 years until my retirement, in December 2012.
+In the very week that I became a father I also started work at the English Service of Agence France-Presse (AFP) in Paris, where I was to work for almost 30 years until my retirement, in December 2012.
 Apart from a five-month stint at the agency's London bureau in late 1989 I worked at the Paris headquarters, occupying a variety of posts including graphics editor and documentalist.

 In late 1994, I became swept up in the excitement of the internet, and decided that it was one wave I didn't want to miss.
 My company, which like many others was initially sceptical about the new phenomenon, appointed me to look into it, and for two years I published a stream of internal notes on journalism and the 'net.